 How to Change the SATA Type in BIOS

 If you want to install Windows XP or configure a RAID array, you may need to change the SATA type in BIOS. here I will introduce some method of SATA settings in BIOS.
 SATA HDD(hard disk) has been more porpular because of the hight transferring speed and simple installation.
-If you want to Install a Windows XP in SATA hard disk. we offen need a floppy disk to save the additional driver of SATA/RAID. but the floppy isn't too easy to find.
+If you want to Install a Windows XP in SATA hard disk. we offen need a floppy disk to save the additional driver of SATA/RAID. but nowdays we cannot find the floppy anymore.
 So we can do another method, modify the SATA type to compatible IDE or ATA mode, etc.

-Notes: If your computer has installed some operating systems.
+Notes: If your computer has installed some other operating systems with compatible IDE mode.
 Changing SATA types may corrupt your systems or need to be repaired again.
-But when can I change the SATA type?
+But when and how can I change the SATA type?

-1. You are prepairing install a new operating systems, for commonly Windows XP.
-If Windows 7/Vista will be installed. you need nothing changed in BIOS unless the setting has been modified.
+1. Assume you are prepairing install a new operating systems, commonly Windows XP.
+If it is Windows 7 or Windows 8, you need nothing changed in BIOS unless the default setting has been changed.

 2. Or you want to install a RAID.

-Locale to Integrated Peripherals and press enter, you may find the SATA configuration.
+Locale to Integrated Peripherals and clicke Enter, you may find the SATA configuration.

-Notes: If you want to install operating systems, you may need to change the boot order to boot from your CD/DVD drive.
+If you want to install operating systems, you may need to change the boot order (How to Change the Boot Sequence in BIOS) to boot from your CD/DVD drive.